jdno/flowcrafter/README.md

-# 🚀 My Personal Template Repository
+# 🏗️ FlowCrafter

-This is a [template repository] for my personal projects.
+FlowCrafter is a command-line tool to create and manage workflows for [GitHub Actions].

 ## License